Jefferson13t/Graph-Coloring-Strategies/README.md

     ```bash
     python main.py
     ```
-    This will create a benchmark plot of the implemented strategies and add it to the `output` folder.
+    This will create a benchmark plot of the implemented strategies and add it to the `img` folder.

 **Note:** Make sure you have **Python** installed on your machine before running the project, along with the **`numpy`** and **`matplotlib`** libraries.